codextips/adroit/readme.txt

 Go to project directory root from command line.

-Migrate Database with "./protected/yiic migrate" command.
+Migrate Database with "php protected/yiic.php migrate" command.

 Go to project link from browser.